Google Summer of Code

 We’re happy to help you get up to speed, but the more you are able to demonstrate ability in advance, the more likely we are to choose your application!

-The Installation doc is probably the best place to get going.
+The Development installation doc is probably the best place to get going.
 It will walk you through getting a basic environment for Read the Docs setup.

 Then you can look through our Contributing to Read the Docs doc for information on how to get started contributing to RTD.